Government Loans and Grants

-During the 2021-22 academic year, the Financial Aid Office distributed over $6 million in student awards, from internal and external sources.
-All scholarships, awards and bursaries offered to MacEwan University students can be found at MacEwan.ca/Awards.
-When applications are open, go to myStudentSystem and click on the Financial Aid tile to apply.
+During the 2022-23 academic year, the Fees & Financial Aid Office distributed over $8.2 million in donor and internally-funded student awards.
+Visit MacEwan.ca/Awards for a complete list of scholarships, awards and bursaries offered to MacEwan University students.
+Enrolled students will receive an email when award applications open.
+They can go to myStudentSystem and click on the Financial Aid tile to apply.
 The main application periods open in September and January.

 Other Funding Options

 Depending on a student’s educational goals, career goals, financial need and/or personal situation, there may be other options for financing their education, such as: